 OK, I can hear the question forming in your head right now.
 “But what about truly evil people like Hitler, Stalin, Kim Jong Un, Islamic terrorists, Christian terrorists….. the list is a long one!!
 Yeshua was certainly aware of the differences between “personal enemies” and “mortal enemies” and differentiated between the two as far as forgiveness was concerned.

 Personal enemies are people like family, friends. neighbors, people we meet in day to day life, and the like.
 When Yeshua’s own villagers tried to stone him to death, he merely parted the crown and walked away; thereby, averting a confrontation.
 He did not retaliate in kind.
 These were not mortal enemies.

 Mortal enemies are evil that can’t be reasoned with, the true sociopath unable to even recognize compassion.
 Yeshua aggressively attacked and destroyed all “evil spirits” and yet he prayed forgiveness for the soldiers who crucified him, again not mortal enemies.
 While Yeshua did not retaliate in kind against mortal enemies, he did attack and destroy the evil forces and mechanisms that motivated them.
 He was a Spiritual Warrior against the invisible forces of evil.

 A recent example of this would be when Syria used chemical weapons against non-combatants.
 This is a mortal enemy and the US responded, not in kind, but with an attack against the infrastructure and the capacity to do evil.
 Warning was even given before the attack.

-Ephesians 6:12: For our struggle is not against enemies of blood and flesh, but against the rulers, against the authorities, against the cosmic powers of this present darkness, against the spiritual forces of evil in the heavenly places.
+Ephesians 6:12, For we are not struggling against human beings, but against the rulers, authorities and cosmic powers governing this darkness, against the spiritual forces of evil in the heavenly realm.